AndrewAndreev/mainarray/README.md

 The basic list of problems I had faced:

-1. Array located is in data section and can not be executed
+1. Array is located in data section and can not be executed
 2. There is no syscall available in Windows for output and printf should be used instead

 Let me explain why a function call is bad in this implementation.
 In a nutshell, compiler inserts the call address from the symbol table.
 But we have an array which is completely defined by us.
-So we should somehow work around this and make the compiler to put the address of _printf_ in our array.
+So we should somehow to workaround this and make the compiler to put the address of _printf_ in our array.

 # Solving «execution data»